aviars/poet/README.md

 How Does POET Work for Endorsing Bodies (EBs)?
 ----------------------------------------------

+1. An Endorsing Body is identified as the Issuer `iss` in the JWT's payload.
+2. The `issuer` shall be a fully qulified domain name (FQDN) as it is used to locate the EB's public key on the Internet.
 1. A developer provides the Endorsing Body (EB) with information about the application.
 2. This information includes many of the same elements used in an OAuth client application registration.
 Most notably the `client_name`, `logo_uri`, are `redirect_uris` are defined.
 3. When approved by the EB, these values become memorialized within the payload of a signed JWT,
 4. The JWT is given to the developer.
 5. The EB may also publish a list of all the applications it endorses.
-6. EBs must sign the JWT with a private key.
+6. EBs must sign the JWT with its own private key.
-7. EBs must publish the corresponding public key at `example.com/.well-known/poet.jwks` or `/.well-known/poet.pem`.
+7. EBs must publish the corresponding public key at `https://[iss]/.well-known/poet.jwk`

 How Does POET Work for Developers?